 - Physics Pedagogy, Phys 401/402/403, and an Undergraduate Learning Assistantship:

 - The 3-credit Phys 401/402/403 classes connect with the Phys 121/122/123 introductory physics series and train undergraduates to be learning assistants in introductory laboratories and tutorials while also teaching general strategies for physics pedagogy and classroom management.
 Applications for Phys 401/402/403 open about one month before the start of the quarter.
-Completion of the approprite Phys 401/402/403 course is a prerequisite to be hired as an undergraduate teaching assistant.
+Completion of the appropriate Phys 401/402/403 course is a prerequisite to be hired as an undergraduate teaching assistant.
+The application can be found here.

 - Senior Seminar, Phys 494/495/496: